evrythng/evrythng-scan-sdk-ios/README.md

 where `scanType` and `scanMethod` are of `EvrythnngScanTypes` and `EvrythngScanMethods` Enum types, respectively.
 (Reference: https://developers.evrythng.com/v3.0/docs/identifier-recognition)

+### Custom Scanning Using an Image

+The SDK also allows you to use an image to identify a `Product`.
+There are two ways to do this.
+One is to provide the Base64 string value of your image and the other, by providing the actual UIImage instance letting the SDK do the conversion implicitly for you.

+    using `Base64 String` value:
+        If you have the base64 string representation, you may use it immediately:

+        let base64Value:String = "data:image/png;base64,iVBORw0KGgoAAAANSUh..."     //note: string is truncated for example's sake

+        Otherwise; you may use the SDK's UIImage extension to convert it first to a base64 string:

+            let base64Value:String = myUIImage.toBase64()!

+        Then, explicitly invoke evrythngScanOperator and pass the base64 string as depicted below: evrythngApiManager.scanService.evrythngScanOperator(imageBase64Value: base64Value).execute(completionHandler: { (scanIdentificationsResponse, error) in
+                completionHandler(scanIdentifactionsResponse, err)
+            })

+    using `UIImage` instance

+        Create your own UIImage
+            let myUIImage:UIImage! = UIImage(named: "mySampleImage.png")!

+        Then, explicitly invoke evrythngScanOperator and pass the UIImage instance: evrythngApiManager.scanService.evrythngScanOperator(image: myUIImage).execute(completionHandler: { (scanIdentificationsResponse, error) in
+                completionHandler(scanIdentifactionsResponse, err)
+            })

 ### Logging Out a User

        evrythngApiManager.authService.evrythngUserLogouter(apiKey: credentials.evrythngApiKey!).execute(completionHandler: { (logoutResp, err) in }